griverorz/griverorz.github.io/_pages/research.md

   (with Roger Tourangeau, Brad Edwards, and Tammy Cook).
 Under review.

 * A Machine Learning Model to Process Interviewer Comments in CAPI
-  Instruments: A Case Study Using the Medical Expenditure Panel Survey (with Catherine Billington, Andrew Jannett, and Jiating Chen).
+  Instruments: A Case Study (with Catherine Billington, Andrew Jannett, and Jiating Chen).

 * Validation of EHR-based Prediction Models for Distinguishing Diabetes Type Among Adults (with Campione, J., Nooney, J., Kirkman, M. S.,